 What's Reverse Extraction?

-A little background: When your clock-ins and clock-outs are transferred into the TimePilot software, the transactions are kept in “Current Transactions.”
-At the end of the pay period, you “extract” the just the clock-ins and clock-outs that occurred during the time period and put them in a separate database.
+A little background: When your clock-ins and clock-outs are downloaded from your clocks to the TimePilot software, they are kept in “Current Transactions.”
+At the end of the pay period, you “extract” just the clock-ins and clock-outs that occurred during the time period and put them in a separate database.
 From there, you can run reports, make corrections to individual transactions, etc.

-To get things back to normal, you’ll need to move the transactions from the erroneous past pay period back into the Current Transactions “pot” with the transactions from the second week, and then extract both weeks of transactions.
+To get things back to normal, you’ll need to move the transactions from the erroneous past pay period back into the Current Transactions “pot,” and then extract both weeks of transactions: